mackler/emacs-scala-config/README.md

 (lsp-session-folders (lsp-session))
 ```

-Clear all the projects from LSP with: `M-x lsp-workspace-remove-all-folders`.
+Clear all the projects from LSP with: `M-x lsp-workspace-remove-all-folders`

+To remove just one project, use: `(lsp-workspace-folders-remove session-folder)`

 ## Projectile